DaFuqs/LootCrates/README.md

 ## Keys
 Crates may be locked, requiring a key with matching rarity to unlock.
 Other than that the keys themselves are rather unspectacular.

-## Rarities
-All the loot crates, shulker crates and keys come in all vanilla rarities, each with their own unique look:
-- Common
-- Uncommon
-- Rare
-- Epic
-- Ghastly
-- Blazing

 # Customization